Azure-Samples/azure-cosmos-db-sql-java-multi-master/README.md

 api: Sql
 ---

-# Cosmos DB SQL Api Multi-Master Sample for Java
+# Multi-Master SQL API Sample for Java

 This sample demonstrates some multi-master scenarios over the Cosmos DB SQL API using Java.